oleksiikhr/vue-stripe-menu/README.md

           // this element now has dropdown content
           dropdown: 'news',
           // don't want a button element?
+          // pass only as a string (component must be globally accessible)
           element: 'span', // router-link
           // menu item can accept all attributes
           attributes: {